sir-ruicoelho/php-stress-script/README.md

-# php-stress-script
+# Php-Stress Script

-## WARNING: You should not use this!
+Php-stress intensifier with bash.

-Use this only to test your websites.
+Note: Use this only to test your own websites.

 ## Script without tor
 The file myscript_nTor.sh runs without Tor.

 ## Script with tor
 To use myscript_Tor.sh make sure you have installed tor and torsocks.

-## Disclaimer: Don't be a dick
+## Disclaimer
 Use it wisely!

 This script intensifies php-stress written in php.
-Slowloris is available on: https://github.com/user-cube/phpstress
+Php-stress is available on: https://github.com/user-cube/phpstress

 ```
 1. Put this script into the same directory of php-stress